primeharbor/aws-fast-fixes/iam-password-policy/README.md

 ## What the script does.

-This script updates the iam account password policy to an industry accepted baseline based on commercial media company usage.
+This script updates the iam account password policy to an industry accepted baseline.

 If --auto is specified the scripts default settings will be applied there is no further policy input needed from the user.